claranceliberi/computer-algorithms/README.md

 }
 ```

-but the wait is it actually only 4 steps, while we have some conditional statements and which may iterate,
+but wait, is it actually only 4 steps, while we have some conditional statements and which may iterate,
 by iterating the code re-execute them selves according to the number of times possible in the condition
 means the actual steps should be
     `(1 step * 1) + (1 step * (N + 1)) + (1 step * N) + (1 step * 1)`